Updated: Jun 16

-Being who we truly are
+Being who we truly are.
+Our true self.
+Our human face.

 In the past, doctors only wore black clothes.
 It showed due respect for the patients who often could not be saved at the time.
 The white apron only came about as medical education became more scientific, and the health care provider wanted to look just like that.
 The garment, previously only worn by scientists, thus became a symbol of the knowledge and competence of doctors.
 It also radiated hygiene and safety—characteristics expected of physicians.